chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-around-sphere/flow-around-sphere.rst

     set subdivision             = 1
   end

 At Re = 150, the flow has separated, resulting in an unstable wake and recirculation.
 It is hence more difficult to converge to a steady-state solution.
-Therefore, two changes are implemented to allow a steady-state solution to be found.
-Firstly, the time-stepping method is changed from ``steady`` to ``steady_bdf``.

 .. code-block:: text